Purpose of the SAA

-The Shakespeare Association of America (SAA) is a non-profit professional organization for the advanced academic study of William Shakespeare’s plays and poems, his cultural and theatrical contexts, and the many roles he has played in world culture.
+The Shakespeare Association of America (SAA) is a non-profit professional organization for the advanced academic study of William Shakespeare’s plays and poems, his cultural and theatrical contexts, and the many roles these have played in world culture.

 - June through September: Seminars and workshops are announced in the SAA’s June Bulletin.
-The seminar and workshop registration process is open until 15 September.
+The seminar and workshop enrollment process is open until 15 September.

-- September through October: Seminar and workshop enrollments are processed.
+- September through October: Seminar and workshop enrollments are processed and placements are announced.

 - October through March: Seminar and workshop work is conducted and research papers and other projects are shared among the enrolled members of each seminar or workshop.

-- January through March: With the SAA’s January Bulletin, meeting registration opens for all panelists, for seminar and workshop members, and for those who will attend in other roles (including as auditors).
+- January through March: With the posting of the SAA’s January Bulletin, meeting registration opens for all panelists, for seminar and workshop members, and for those who will attend in other roles (including as auditors).

 - March through June: The Annual Meeting convenes, and the SAA Trustees plan the program of panels, seminars, and workshops for the next year’s conference.